0xAlphaDevs/coin-the-meme/README.md

 ## Future Vision

 In the next version, we plan to integrate AI-powered meme image generation.
-Users will be able to simply enter a meme idea or prompt, and our AI system will generate a complete meme image for editing and coining — streamlining the creative process even further.
+Users will be able to simply enter a meme idea or prompt, and our AI system will generate a complete meme image for editing and coining.

 ## Team